 Non-garden/gardening sales were up +1% on December 2022, with catering being the top performing sub-category, up +21% compared with December 2022, followed by food & farm shop, up +7%.
-Footfall was up +17% on December 2022, with more consumers going to the cafés than the same period the year before.
+Transaction numbers in the café/restaurants were up +16% on December 2022, with more consumers visiting than the same period the year before.
 They may have also been purchasing food-related gifting options for loved ones at Christmas, or indulging in small treats during the tougher economic climate.
-Catering was greatly affected during the covid era, and was up +50% on December 2021, showing a bounceback.
+Catering was greatly affected during the covid era, and was up +50% on December 2021, showing a bounce back.